Tem Lukabu: Coaching career

 Prior to Mississippi State, Lukabu spent the 2016 and 2017 seasons as the defensive quality control coach with the San Francisco 49ers.
 The 2016 season Lukabu worked closely with the linebackers.
 In 2017, Lukabu assisted defensive backs coach Jeff Hafley, who guided a 49ers secondary that included standouts Eric Reid and Jimmie Ward.

 In 2015, Lukabu served as the defensive line coach at Florida International.
 In 2014, he served as the outside linebackers coach at his alma mater, Colgate.

 Lukabu spent two seasons (2012–13) as a defensive assistant for the Tampa Bay Buccaneers.
 In 2012, Lukabu assisted the Buccaneers defense, which ranked first for rushing defense in the NFL, after finishing the 2011 season last in the same category.
 During his time in Tampa Bay, he worked with defensive tackle Gerald McCoy, who was named to the first two Pro Bowls of his career and first-team All-Pro honors in both 2012 and 2013.

 Following two seasons at Rutgers (2010–11), Lukabu joined Tampa Bay.
 At Rutgers, Lukabu coached outside linebackers under Greg Schiano.
 Lukabu began his coaching career working in player development at Rutgers between (2006-2008).
 In 2011, Lukabu coached Khaseem Greene, who earned conference Co-Defensive Player of the Year honors.

 Boston College

 Lukabu became Boston College's first Black coordinator when he joined new coach Jeff Hafley's staff in 2020.

+Carolina Panthers

+On February 19, 2023, the Carolina Panthers hired Lukabu as their outside linebackers coach.
+He was fired by the Panthers on January 8, 2025.

+Jacksonville Jaguars

+On February 2, 2025, Lukabu was hired by the Jacksonville Jaguars as the team's linebackers coach.